Mayank0851/ecommerce-django-react/README.md

 ### Overview

-The proposed solution modernizes the current system by introducing containerization, CI/CD, security enhancements, and Infrastructure as Code (IaC), ensuring the application can scale effectively and be managed securely.
+The proposed solution modernizes the current system by introducing containerization, CI/CD, security enhancements, ensuring the application can scale effectively and be managed securely.

 ### Key Changes